Retroactive (film): Cast

+Production

+The film is the first of two directed by Morneau and starring Belushi, before Made Men (1999).

 Reception

 Review aggregation website Rotten Tomatoes gives the film a score of 57% with an average rating of 5/10 based on 7 reviews.

 Geoff Andrew from Time Out states: "With its explosive action, black comedy and far-fetched sci-fi imposed on an otherwise vaguely plausible crime thriller, this modest indie film is reminiscent of such low budget '80s exploiters as Tremors and the work of Charles Band.
 Like the most memorable of these, it's lifted out of the rut by a quirky, imaginative script.
 True, Belushi's performance is overbearing and M. Emmet Walsh turns in yet another sweaty cameo; true, too, that the frequent visual emphasis on Travis' cleavage flags the movie's compromised ambitions.
 Nevertheless, there's more than enough energy, bravado and invention to engage the attention throughout."